mutantcity/mutant.city.middleman.2/source/posts/2018-05-24-so-much-to-do.html.markdown

 So this site is a permanent state of `in progress`.
 I know theres some blemishes here and there, and some basic things needed to be done for presentation.
-But since this is a spare time project, I just want to have fun with it while not feeling pressure to `do the needful` which we do every day at work.
+But since this is a spare time project, I just want to have fun with it while not feeling pressure to `do the needful`.
  So until I have a bunch of free time this site will be a bit of a work in progress.
  That being said here sort of the summary of what needs to happen around here.